How to change from Slob to Spotless

 Seasonally (January, April, July/Aug, November)

-- switch out decor
+- change decor

 - clean mattresses and pillows